 What Does the 23rd Psalm Mean?

 God was David’s shepherd; caring for Him as any Good Shepherd would.
-He had given David wisdom and strength, and showed kindness and mercy when needed.
-God had directed his life and brought peace and comfort to him.
+He was his constant companion, gave David wisdom and strength, and showed kindness and mercy when needed.

 A deep and abiding joy comes from knowing God has promised us His goodness and mercy, and our eternity is secure with Him.